remarkjs/remark/packages/remark-stringify/readme.md

 ###### `options.setext`

-Compile headings, when possible, in Setext-style (`boolean`, default: `false`).
+Serialize headings, when possible, in Setext-style (`boolean`, default: `false`).
 Uses `=` for level one headings and `-` for level two headings.
-Other heading levels are compiled as ATX (respecting `closeAtx`).
+Other heading levels are serialized as ATX (respecting `closeAtx`).

 ###### `options.closeAtx`

-Compile ATX headings with the same amount of closing hashes as opening hashes (`boolean`, default: `false`).
+Serialize ATX headings with the same amount of closing hashes as opening hashes (`boolean`, default: `false`).

 ###### `options.tableCellPadding`